-The International Criminal Court’s chief prosecutor called on all actors to “stop attacking civilians and committing crimes” or run the risk of prosecution by the Court.
-Subsequently, the chief prosecutor’s office opened a preliminary investigation to these crimes in February 2014.
+The chief prosecutor of the International Criminal Court (ICC) called on all actors to “stop attacking civilians and committing crimes” or run the risk of ICC prosecution.
+Subsequently, the chief prosecutor’s office opened a preliminary investigation into these crimes in February 2014 and in September it concluded there is justification for proceeding with an investigation.

 In addition to authorizing MISCA and MINUSCA, the UN Security Council has taken the following steps to respond to the atrocities being committed in CAR: